-How large will the Middle School be at BHMS?
+How large is the Middle School be at BHMS?

 At the middle school stage of adolescence it is beneficial for students to be part of a smaller group with more individual attention from teachers.
 Being in a smaller group gives students a more secure environment to express themselves.
 Issues are less likely to go unnoticed.
 It is a less competitive, more supportive environment.
-That is why the plan is to grow the Middle School at BHMS to approximately 40 students with advisory groups of 10 students in order to maintain the benefits of a smaller group.
+That is why the Middle School (Grades 7 & 8) is designed for approximately 40 students with advisory groups of 10-12 students in order to maintain the benefits of a smaller group.

 Will BHMS have a High School?

 BHMS is PS-8 by design not default.
 A PS-8 education provides an emotionally safe environment that alleviates the distraction of students feeling the need to age up too quickly.
 PS-8 gives the Middle School students a leadership opportunity at a critical stage in their adolescent development, building their self-confidence.

 Why choose a school that ends at 8th grade?

 By 8th grade your child’s interests, strengths and learning styles have become more defined.
 At this time it is easier to determine your child’s best “match” for high school.
 A family choice, involving your eighth grader, strengthens the commitment to their high school education.

 How do the students transition into a traditional High School?

 BHMS graduates have developed a level of confidence and self-discipline that ensures they are poised and ready to handle any HS environment.
 Our graduates are continually accepted to an exceptional group of independent, boarding, public, specialized, and parochial high schools including Stuyvesant, LaGuardia HS of Music and Performing Arts, Packer Collegiate, Trinity and many more.